TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 4/Mark 4.1.md

 ---

-And again he began to teach by the sea side.
-And there is gathered unto him a very great multitude, so that he entered into a boat, and sat in the sea; and all the multitude were by the sea on the land.
+Again he began to teach by the seaside.
+A great multitude was gathered to him, so that he entered into a boat in the sea, and sat down.
+All the multitude were on the land by the sea.